seandstewart/bardly/pending/romances/pericles/11-player.md

 When I was born:
 Never was waves nor wind more violent;
 And from the ladder-tackle washes off
-A canvas-climber.'Ha!' says one,'wilt out?'
+A canvas-climber.
+'Ha!' says one, 'wilt out?'
 And with a dropping industry they skip
 From stem to stern: the boatswain whistles, and
 The master calls, and trebles their confusion.